Krish2619/Loops-in-CPP/README.md

 Algorithm 1: Print even numbers from 1 to 10
 1. Start
-2. For i from 1 to 10 do:
+2. - For i from 1 to 10 do:
-   a.
+   - a.
 If i is divisible by 2 (i % 2 == 0)
-   i.
+   - i.
 Print i
 3. End

 Algorithm 2: Print "Symbiosis" 5 times with numbering
 1. Start
-2. For i from 0 to 4 do:
+2. - For i from 0 to 4 do:
-   a.
+   - a.
 Print (i+1).Symbiosis
 3. End

 Algorithm 3: Print odd numbers less than 10 using continue
 1. Start
-2. For i from 1 to 9 do:
+2. - For i from 1 to 9 do:
-   a.
+   - a.
 If i is even, skip the iteration (continue)
-   b.
+   - b.
 Else print i
 3. End

 Algorithm 4: Print half pyramid of stars increasing from 1 to 6 rows
 1. Start
-2. For i from 1 to 6 do:
+2. - For i from 1 to 6 do:
-   a.
+   - a.
 For j from 1 to i do:
-   i.
+   - i.
 Print "* "
-   b.
+   - b.
 Print newline
 3. End

 Algorithm 5: Print inverted half pyramid of stars from 6 to 1 rows
 1. Start
-2. For i from 6 down to 1 do:
+2. - For i from 6 down to 1 do:
-   a.
+   - a.
 For j from 1 to i do:
-   i.
+   - i.
 Print "* "
-   b.
+   - b.
 Print newline
 3. End

 Algorithm 6: Print right-aligned half pyramid of stars with 6 rows
 1. Start
-2. For i from 1 to 6 do:
+2. - For i from 1 to 6 do:
-   a.
+   - a.
 Print (6 - i) spaces
-   b.
+   - b.
 Print i stars with spaces
-   c.
+   - c.
 Print newline
 3. End

 Algorithm 7: Print inverted right-aligned half pyramid of stars with 6 rows
 1. Start
-2. For i from 6 down to 1 do:
+2. - For i from 6 down to 1 do:
-    a.
+   - a.
 Print (i + 1) spaces
-    b.
+   - b.
 Print (6 - i + 1) stars with spaces
-    c.
+   - c.
 Print newline
 3. End

 Algorithm 8: Print Floyd’s triangle with numbers up to 10
 1. Start
 2. Initialize variable a = 1
-3. For i from 0 to 3 do:
+3. - For i from 0 to 3 do:
-    a.
+   - a.
 For j from 0 to i do:
-    i.
-Print a and increment a by 1
+   -  Print a and increment a by 1
-    b.
+   - b.
 Print newline
 4.End

 Algorithm 9: Print numbers from 1 to 20
 1. Start
-2. For i from 1 to 20 do:
+2. - For i from 1 to 20 do:
-   a.
+   - a.
 Print i
 3. End

 Algorithm 10: Simple password check